 Please review our policies regarding Add Codes & Wait Lists and Proficiency & Placement.
 For information on major and minor requirements, see Undergraduate Programs.
 For graduate degree requirements, see Graduate Programs.

-Non-UW students are welcome to enroll in Asian Language and Literature courses (including language classes) through UW Extension.
+Non-UW students are welcome to enroll in Asian Language and Literature courses (including some language classes, if space allows) through UW Extension.
 To find out more go to http://nondegree.washington.edu/ or call toll-free 1-800-506-1325.
 The cost to enroll in a five-credit course for one quarter is about $1,800, including technology and registration fees.